Step One: Plan

 - Use upper and lower case, not all caps.

-- Include text for all materials needed in the final product (headers, captions, Web and social media addresses, contact information, return addresses, reply card text, etc.).
+- Include text for all materials needed (headers, captions, sponsors, Web and social media addresses, contact information, return addresses, reply card text, etc.).

 Step Four: Production

 Our production follows the following schedule once we have received your files and your text has been approved.